smartcontractkit/documentation/docs/Introduction/architecture-overview/architecture-decentralized-model.md

 ## Aggregation Parameters

-Currently, the **Deviation Threshold** and **Heartbeat Threshold** are parameters that can trigger price feeds to update during an aggregation round.
-Each aggregation round is triggered based on one or these parameters.
-Whichever condition is met first will trigger an update to the data.
+The **Deviation Threshold** and **Heartbeat Threshold** are parameters that can trigger price feeds to update during an aggregation round.
+Each aggregation round triggers based on one of these parameters.
+The first condition that is met triggers an update to the data.

 ### Deviation Threshold